vbuser2004/yoapi/README.md

-# yoapi
+# yoyoapi

 Yolink / Yosmart API Wrapper for Individual Product Users

 ## Description

-yoapi is an open source wrapper that facilitates the use of the [YoSmart API](http://doc.yosmart.com) to manage YoLink devices.
-Specifically, yoapi supports individual product users ([UAC](http://doc.yosmart.com/docs/overall/intro)) API, also known as [Open API V2](http://doc.yosmart.com/docs/protocol/openAPIV2).
+yoyoapi is an open source wrapper that facilitates the use of the [YoSmart API](http://doc.yosmart.com) to manage YoLink devices.
+Specifically, yoyoapi supports individual product users ([UAC](http://doc.yosmart.com/docs/overall/intro)) API, also known as [Open API V2](http://doc.yosmart.com/docs/protocol/openAPIV2).

 ## Technology

-yoapi is written in Typescript.
+yoyoapi is written in Typescript.
 Every effort has been made to minimize the number of external packages used, and instead, favor native javascript functionality (such as fetch()).

 ## Default URLs